inoue0426/scVGAE/README.md

 ## Environment

-Our experiment was conducted on Ubuntu with an RTX 2080, but it also works on an M1 Mac.
-To use this model, please adjust the requirements to suit your environment, paying special attention to the PyTorch-related libraries.
+Our experiment was conducted on Ubuntu with an NVIDIA A100 Tensor Core GPU, but this also works on an M1 Mac.
+To use this model, please adjust the requirements to suit your environment, paying particular attention to the PyTorch-related libraries.
 **  Please note that as of October 8, 2023, this model doesn't support GPU on M1 Mac due to compatibility issues with PyTorch Geometric.

 ## Installation from GitHub